End of the Spider-Verse: Main plot

 Peter Parker has been working with Norman Osborn at Oscorp ever since he was purified of his sins in "Sins Rising".
 Shathra has taken control of the Web of Life and Destiny on Loomworld and sends her spider wasps to Earth-616.
 While trying to stop a robber, Morlun appears out of nowhere.
 Spider-Man tries to fight Morlun, but Morlun easily defeats him, with Miles Morales, Jessica Drew, and Silk arriving to help Spider-Man.
 During the commotion, Spider-Man Noir arrives to seemingly help the heroes, but he then stabs Jessica Drew with a magic dagger which severs her connection to the Web of Life and causes her to disappear from existence.
 Morlun saves Spider-Man from Spider-Man Noir, telling him that he is on his side before a mutated Ghost-Spider, Spider-Punk, and Mayday Parker attack the heroes.

 Shathra has been taking control of recent Spider-totems by mutating them, and she has been using Nestling (a mutated version of Anna-May Parker), Spider-Ham, and Spider-Man 2099 of Earth-2099) to kidnap other spider-totems.
 Spider-Man Noir and the rest of the mutated totems start attacking the 616 Spiders when Anya Corazon arrives with Spider-UK of Earth-834 to take them to the new Spider-Sanctuary on Earth-616 Beta.
-Zarina Zahari explains Earth 616 Beta was a "rough draft" of Earth 616 and it can be used to hide from Shathra due to it not being part of the Great Web.
-Spider-Man meets up with Night-Spider, Hunter-Spider, Sun-Spider, Princess Spinstress and her talking spider companion Webster, and Web-Weaver.
+Zarina Zahari explains Earth-616 Beta was a "rough draft" of Earth-616 and it can be used to hide from Shathra due to it not being part of the Great Web.
+Spider-Man meets up with Night-Spider, Hunter-Spider, Sun-Spider, Princess Spinstress, Webster, and Web-Weaver.
 Julia Carpenter tells Spider-Man she needs him now because he is the Chosen One while Silk fixes his costume.
 Morlun tells Peter that following the "Sinister War" where Doctor Octopus knocked him out when Morlun was possessed by Kindred, he traveled back to Loomworld (Earth-001) where he finds out his family was eaten by a mutated Spider-Ma'am (an alternate version of Aunt May) after "Spider-Geddon".
 Morlun then attempted to confront Shathra, but was overwhelmed by her strength and ran away to team up with Julia Carpenter, Anya Corazon, and Zarina Zahari.
 As the team try to come up with a plan, Miles Morales learns that he was bitten by a Spider-Wasp and is slowly mutating, with Shathra now knowing where the spider totems are.